RicardoVanMilos/AlgorithmCol/README.md

 # AlgorithmCol
-A collection of implementations of basic algorithms, written in CPP.
+A collection of implementations of basic algorithms, written in C/CPP.
+Compilor Platform: Windows 10 19042.630, GCC 10.2.0 on MinGW by MSYS2.